 Teaching Textbooks 3.0’s math curriculum is completely online, which is a new development in the current version.
 It was previously offered on CD with a physical textbook.
 (The CDs are still available for those who prefer that medium).

-When students login, they can either enter the Teaching Textbooks interface or open their e-textbook.
-As you can see from the screenshots below, the interface is child-friendly, colourful, and engaging.
+When students log in, they can either enter the Teaching Textbooks interface or open their e-textbook.
+As you can see from the screenshots below, the interface is child-friendly, colorful, and engaging.

 Students can read straight through the e-textbook or jump around.
 If your kids are anything like me and don’t like reading e-books, you also have the option to print it out.